securing/SCSVS/1.0/0x18-V9-Denial-Of-Service.md

 ## Control Objective

+Ensure that a verified contract satisfies the following high level requirements:
+* Contracts logic prevents influencing the availability of contracts.

 Category “V9” lists requirements related to the possible denial of service of the smart contracts.

 ## Security Verification Requirements